ibm-cloud-docs/vpc/file_storage_vpc_about.md

 # About {{site.data.keyword.filestorage_vpc_short}}
 {: #file-storage-vpc-about}

-{{site.data.keyword.filestorage_vpc_full}} provides NFS-based file storage with zonal (dp2 profile) and regional (rfs profile) availability.
-Features include encryption at rest and in transit, cross-region replication, snapshots, and multi-VPC sharing.
-Manage file shares through the console, CLI, API, or Terraform.
+{{site.data.keyword.filestorage_vpc_full}} delivers NFS-based file storage with zonal and regional availability, encryption, cross-region replication, and multi-VPC sharing for IBM Cloud VPC workloads.
 {: shortdesc}

-{{site.data.keyword.filestorage_vpc_full}} provides NFS-based file storage services within the VPC Infrastructure.
+{{site.data.keyword.filestorage_vpc_full}} provides Network File System (NFS)-based file storage services within the VPC Infrastructure.
 A file share is a type of file storage that is made accessible over the network to allow multiple clients to access the same folders and files simultaneously.

 Creating file shares with regional availability requires special access.
 If you’re interested in previewing the new offering, contact your assigned Account team representative or Customer Success Manager.
 {: preview}